Aligning Robot and AI Behaviors with Human Intents

-People must be easily able to specify, model, inspect, and revise robot and AI behaviors.
+People must be easily able to specify, model, inspect, and revise AI and robot behaviors.
+I design methods and tools to enable these interactions.

 A project overview image.
 This shows an icon of a robot and a person.
-There is an arrow from the person to the robot, with the text 'specify behaviors' above the arrow.
+There is an arrow from the person to the robot, with the text 'specify behaviors' above the arrow

 Project Webpage